 What’s your ethnic background?
 What kind of name is Mar Yvette?

 Mexican American.
-Mar Yvette is a truncated version of my name (first and middle).
+Mar Yvette is a truncated version of my first and middle name.

-I’m neither a chef nor a food critic, and I don’t want to be.
-But giving people ideas on where to eat, have fun and make the most of their time and hard-earned money is what I do.
-I started out as a writer covering the music scene and then gradually expanded to write about travel, art, design, fashion and pretty much the whole ‘lifestyle’ category.
-Writing about that stuff for magazines and websites eventually led to TV opportunities where I became an authority in the field.
+Giving people ideas on where to eat, have fun and make the most of their time and hard-earned money is what I do.
+I started out as a music journalist interviewing rock bands and then gradually expanded to write about travel, art, design, fashion, beauty, and pretty much the whole ‘lifestyle’ category.
+Writing about these subjects for magazines and websites eventually led to on-air opportunities where it all translated into becoming a “lifestyle expert.”
+I’m especially interested in clean, eco-friendly living whether it’s the makeup and bath & body products I buy, the food I eat, the clothes I wear or the sheets I put on my bed.
 Whether it’s learning a language, playing an instrument or exploring new places, when you immerse yourself in something, you can’t help but get better at it.

 Who’s been your favorite person to interview or place to visit?

-How do you find all the people, places, products and events you write about and feature on TV?
+How do you find all the people, places, products and events you write about or feature on air?

 I’m constantly scouring the web (everything from mainstream and niche sites to social media networks), having conversations with friends, family and colleagues, meeting new people, reading magazines, reviewing pitches from publicists, watching TV, listening to the radio, and, of course, going out and getting firsthand experiences.
 You never know what will spark an idea.
 My work is my pleasure and virtually ANYTHING can become a story.